apache/trafficserver/doc/admin/traffic-server-error-messages.en.rst

 there are problems with the HTTP transactions requested by the browser.
 These Traffic Server response messages correspond to standard HTTP response codes, but provide more information.
-A list of the more frequently-encountered HTTP response codes is provided in :ref:`Standard HTTP Response Messages`.
+A list of the more frequently-encountered HTTP response codes is provided in :ref:`standard-http-response-messages`.
 You can customize the Traffic Server response messages, if desired.

 The following table lists the hard-coded Traffic Server HTTP messages, with corresponding HTTP response codes and customizable files.